The most and least successful celebrity investors

 Gwyneth Paltrow created her Goop lifestyle brand in 2008, financing the website and overseeing its content.
-While Goop has weathered its fair share of controversies, the lifestyle brand is thriving, especially since bagged more than $10 million (£7.7m) in a Series B funding drive last year.
-Paltrow has also funneled cash into game-changing kid's clothing brand Rocket of Awesome and Daily Harvest, an up-and-coming frozen health food start-up.
+While Goop has weathered its fair share of ridicule, the lifestyle brand is thriving, especially since bagged more than $10 million (£7.28 million) in a Series B funding drive in 2016.
+Paltrow has also funnelled cash into game-changing kid's clothing brand Rocket of Awesome and Daily Harvest, an up-and-coming frozen health food start-up.

 Most successful: Alex Rodriguez

-The former Major League baseball player pulled in around $448 million during his 22-year career and has since hit a home run with his investing activities.
-The retired sports star set up a holding company called A-Rod Corporation in 2003, which comprises a diverse portfolio of investments in real estate, construction companies, fitness centers and automotive dealerships.
+The former Major League baseball player pulled in around $448 million (£325 million) during his 22-year career and has since hit a home run with his investing activities.
+The retired sports star set up a holding company called A-Rod Corporation in 2003, which comprises a diverse portfolio of investments in real estate, construction companies, fitness centres and automotive dealerships.

 Most successful: Kobe Bryant

-Retired basketball pro Kobe Bryant teamed up with venture capitalist Jeff Stibel last year to set up a $100 million (£77m) investment fund, but the pair have been funding start-ups for some time now.
+Retired basketball pro Kobe Bryant teamed up with venture capitalist Jeff Stibel in 2016 to set up a $100 million (£73 million) investment fund, but the pair have been funding start-ups for some time now.
 Their big investment hits include touchscreen entertainment network Scopely, dining concierge app Reserve and VIPKID, a Chinese online education company.

 Most successful: will.i.am

 The Black Eyed Peas frontman and reality show judge is also one of the showbiz world's most successful investors.
 Getting in there during the early days, will.i.am invested in Twitter before its share price skyrocketed and was a founding shareholder in Dr. Dre's Beats.
-More recently, the rapper hit the headlines after acquiring a $5.2 million (£4m stake) in UK online bank Atom.
+The rapper also hit the headlines after acquiring a $5.5 million (£4 million stake) in UK online bank Atom.